 Shannon Kolakowski’s When Depression Hurts Your Relationship helps readers who struggle with depression learn how to foster a strong, loving relationship with their partner.

-Reader reviews and raves at Goodreads.com
+Reader reviews at Goodreads.com

 When you are feeling depressed, having a loving, supportive relationship with your partner can help you in your path towards healing and creating a happier life.
 But often depression interferes with your relationship, distancing you from your partner during your time of need.